ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_index.md

 minutes_to_complete: 30

-who_is_this_for: ML App developers who want to see the performance of their models on Arm devices.
+who_is_this_for: Machine Learning App developers who want to see the performance of their models on Arm devices.

 learning_objectives:
     - Profile timings of ML models on Arm devices.